spineo/accumulo-hdfs-zookeeper/README.md

 ### Running the Playbooks

-Before starting, you will need to create an _ansible_hosts_ file which you can modify from the _ansible/ansible_hosts.template_ checked into this repository (the server values are the Public DNS or IP):
+Before starting, you will need to create an _ansible_hosts_ file which you can modify from the _ansible/inventories/ansible_hosts.template_ checked into this repository (the server values are the Public DNS or IP).
+You probably will not need to modify any of the _playbooks_ or _templates_ though its probably good to review them before a deployment in case you need to extend or modify the configuration.
 ```
 [servers]
 server1